Would you like to see your book here with mine? On the Penguin Random House Website?

 Mentoring for the PitchWars, Binders and SavvyAuthors programs has let me put my experience into action.
 I know what it’s like on both sides of the table.
 I’ve learned how to accept and offer criticism, allowing me to provide help while supporting the other person’s process and goals for their work.

-After more than fifteen years teaching English, plus my time as a copyeditor and translator for private firms and international organizations, I have the practical and relational skills to help make a good story into a great book.
+After more than sixteen years teaching English, plus my time as a copyeditor and translator for private firms and international organizations, I have the practical and relational skills to help make a good story into a great book.

 Follow the links below to learn more about the services I provide.